-- ♦ Refer to Washington County Agricultural Land Preservation Program Policies & Bylaws Appendix E. Permitted Associated Uses on Eased Land. - ♦ Submit application and relevant materials at least one month prior to regularly scheduled meeting of the Board.
-Board meetings are typically held the third Wednesday of the month. - ♦ Please attach additional paper if more space is needed. - ♦ Applications for rural enterprises shall be evaluated on the following criteria: - The rural enterprise shall remain incidental to the agricultural use and open space character of the farm. - ♦ The location of the rural enterprise and improvements will not harm the economic viability of the preserved farm for agricultural production. - ♦ The location of the rural enterprise and improvements shall be sited in a manner that protects the prime, unique, and important soils of the tract to the greatest extent practicable.
+- ♦ Refer to Washington County Agricultural Land Preservation Program Policies & Bylaws Appendix E. Permitted Associated Uses on Eased Land. - ◆ Submit application and relevant materials at least one month prior to regularly scheduled meeting of the Board.
+Board meetings are typically held the third Wednesday of the month. - ♦ Please attach additional paper if more space is needed. - ♦ Applications for rural enterprises shall be evaluated on the following criteria: - ♦ The rural enterprise shall remain incidental to the agricultural use and open space character of the farm. - ◆ The location of the rural enterprise and improvements will not harm the economic viability of the preserved farm for agricultural production. - The location of the rural enterprise and improvements shall be sited in a manner that protects the prime, unique, and important soils of the tract to the greatest extent practicable.

-unique, and important Solis of the tract to t ine greatest extent pract licabie.

-PROPERT Y INFORMA TION
+PROPERTY INFORMATION

-CURRENT LANDOWNER PHO NE (HOME/C CELL)
+CURRENT LANDOWNER РНО NE (HOME/ CELL)

 LANDOWNER:

 MAILING ADDRESS:

 LANDOWNER:

 MAILING ADDRESS:

 LANDOWNER:

 MAILING ADDRESS:

-FARM ADDRESS: (IF DIFFERS FROM MAILING A ADDRESS)
+FARM ADDRESS: (IF DIFFERS FROM MAILING ADDRESS)

-EASEMENT CONSISTS OF T TAX PARCEL ID NUMBERS: THE FOLLOWING DEEDED ACRES: EASEMEN IT ACRES:
+EASEMENT CONSISTS OF THE FOLLOWIN G DEEDED ACRES: EASEMEN IT ACRES:

+TAX PARCEL ID NUMBER:

 TAX PARCEL ID NUMBER: ·

 TAX PARCEL ID NUMBER: ·

-TAX PARCEL ID NUMBER:

-10

 Washington County Agricultural Land Preservation Board Rural Enterprise Application TYPE OF RURAL ENTERPRISE?
 WHO WILL BE THE OWNER / OPERATOR OF THE ENTERPRISE?
-IF NOT PROPERTY OWNER.
-WHAT IS THEIR RELATIONSHIP TO THE PROPERTY OWNER?
+IF NOT PROPERTY OWNER, WHAT IS THEIR RELATIONSHIP TO THE PROPERTY OWNER?
 WILL THE ENTERPRISE EMPLOY ANYONE OTHER THAN OWNER / OPERATOR?
 YES NO IF YES, HOW MANY EMPLOYEES?
 WHAT IS THEIR RELATIONSHIP TO THE PROPERTY OWNER?
-WILL THE EMPLOYEES BE FULL-TIME OR PART-TIME?
+WINT TO THE INCIDENT TO THE THE PARTY OF THE WILL THE EMPLOYEES BE FULL-TIME OR PART-TIME?
 WHAT SEASON WILL THE PROPOSED RURAL ENTERPRISE OPERATE?
 OPERATING HOURS OF THE PROPOSED RURAL ENTERPRISE?
 HOW MANY DAYS PER YEAR WILL THE RURAL ENTERPRISE OPERATE?
-DESCRIBE HOW THIS RURAL ENTERPRISE IS INCIDENTAL TO THE AGRICULTURAL AND OPEN SPACE CHARACTER OF THE FARM PRESERVED FOR AGRICULTURAL USE: 59 Page 2
+TO THE ADDITIONAL AND OPEN DESCRIBE HOW THIS RURAL ENTERPRISE IS INCIDENTAL TO THE AGRICULTURAL AND OPEN SPACE CHARACTER OF THE FARM PRESERVED FOR AGRICULTURAL USE: 59 Page 2